me304241/Valorant-Skinchanger/README.md

 </div>

-This Code Contains The Source Code For The SkinChanger Cheat For Valorant Written In c++ Language Instructions For Use Are Below
+This Code Contains The Source Code For The SkinChanger Cheat For Valorant Written In Lua Language Instructions For Use Are Below

 ## Info Setup
 * **Tested on Windows 10 x64 20H2.**